sabhafalki/Module-4-Challenge/README.md

   - Denver county received a total of 306,055 votes, which accounts for 82.8% of the total votes.
   - Arapahoe county received a total of 24,801 votes, which accounts for 6.7% of the total votes.

-- The county with the largest voter turnout was: Denver

-- The candidates results were:
-  - Charles Casper Stockham received a total of 85,213 votes, which accunts for 23% of the total votes.
-  - Diana DeGette received a total of 272,892 votes, which accounts for 73.8% of the total votes.
-  - Raymon Anthony Doane received a total of 11,606 votes, which accounts for 3.1% of the total votes.

-- The winner of the election was:
-  - Diana DeGette, who received a total of 272,892 votes, which is 73.8% of the total votes.

 - The Screenshots for the console and text file are given below:<br>
 ![PythonCode](/Screenshots/ElectionResultsConsole.png)